-Amazon Fire TV Stick 4K Max review: the Alexa streaming stick to get | CNN Underscored
+Amazon Fire TV Stick 4K Max review: The Alexa streaming stick to get | CNN Underscored

 The who, what and how

-What you need to know: It’s faster than any other Fire TV Stick Amazon sells, and leverages that power to get your quicker access to content through the included voice remote.
-Additionally, it deeply integrates with the rest of Amazon’s products..
+What you need to know: It’s faster than any other Fire TV Stick Amazon sells, and it leverages that power to get you quicker access to content through the included voice remote.
+Additionally, it deeply integrates with the rest of Amazon’s products.
 The Max lives up to its name by providing the maximum performance out of the lineup — at least in this form factor.

 Initial setup is getting better